The Features of Customized Traffic Signs

 We can’t help but notice them during our daily drive to work or to the shopping mall or even on a visit to friends or relatives.
-Those bossy traffic signs like STOP or Yield or even ones that tell us there’s a detour ahead.
+Those bossy signposts like STOP or Yield or even ones that tell us there’s a detour ahead.
 They may seem to be pushy or authoritative and they are, but with a purpose.
 These custom signs are put there by regulatory laws that are meant to keep us safe.
-When you take your written driving exam in most states you will be presented with a variety of shapes that depict traffic signs that are in use.
+When you take your written driving exam in most states you will be presented with a variety of shapes that depict traffic markers that are in use.
 You should be able to identify the most important signs by their shape in order to pass the test.

 Traffic sign identification 101

 The triangle shape, for an example, is a Yield signage while an octagon shape (eight sided) depicts the STOP signage and is a bright identifiable red color with white lettering.
 Another important guide post identified by its unique shape is the round one usually in use as railroad crossing warning post.
 Diamond shaped ones are usually reserved for directional information such as Deer Crossing, Road Work Ahead, and DEAD END warnings.
 Rectangular shapes offer more information that give directions such as SPEED LIMIT 55, NO PARKING or STOP AHEAD 500 FEET.
 An important safety note is the house shaped School Zone mark.
 Most of these customized posts are manufactured by independent companies rather than state or government owned businesses and can be special ordered to meet each individual requirement of states or cities.

 Custom signs must meet certain criteria and be reflective